latpong22/GoGuardian_Depose/README.md

 # GoGuardian_Depose
- How to easily bypass GoGuardian with a DNS expolit + setup a hotspot that uses a VPN to bypass web blocks.
+# How to easily bypass GoGuardian with a DNS expolit + setup a hotspot that uses a VPN to bypass web blocks.

 What Domains do you have to block?

-c

 ext.administrators.net.daraz.com